icshwi/e3training/workbook/chapter1.md

 ### IFC Module Group

-*Note: You need an ESS bitbucket account in order to access these.*
+*N.B.!
+You need an ESS Bitbucket account in order to access some of these modules.*

 ```console
 [iocuser@host:e3]$ ./e3.bash -fo vars